stets/discord_ai_image_gen_bot/README.md

 User gets a message with 🎰 slot machine saying you triggered a random action.
 It could....
 [] - add a `--style` field.
-[] - add a `--format` field.
+[] Since you are adding a lot of more style flags.
+I would build a function to handle all your flag replacements for ya 🙂 [] - add a `--format` field.
 [] - chaos etc.
 [] - add optional field for theme. `--niji` = anime style,